It Can't Happen Here: Plot

 In 1936, American Senator Berzelius "Buzz" Windrip enters the presidential election campaign on a populist platform, promising to restore the country to prosperity and greatness, and promising each citizen $5,000 per year.
 Portraying himself as a champion of "the forgotten man" and "traditional" American values, Windrip defeats incumbent President Franklin D. Roosevelt for the Democratic nomination, and then beats his Republican opponent, Senator Walt Trowbridge, in the November election.

 Having previously foreshadowed some authoritarian measures to reorganize the government, Windrip outlaws dissent, incarcerates political enemies in concentration camps, and trains and arms a paramilitary force called the "Minute Men" (named after the Revolutionary War militias of the same name), who terrorize citizens and enforce the policies of a corporatist regime.
 One of Windrip's first acts as president is to eliminate the influence of Congress, which draws the ire of many citizens as well as the legislators themselves.
 The Minute Men respond to protests harshly, attacking demonstrators with bayonets.

 In addition to these actions, Windrip's administration, known as the "Corpo" government, curtails women's and minority rights, and eliminates individual states by subdividing the country into administrative sectors.
 The government of these sectors is managed by Corpo authorities, usually prominent businessmen or Minute Men officers.
 Those accused of crimes against the government appear before kangaroo courts presided over by military judges.
 A majority of Americans approve of these dictatorial measures, seeing them as painful but necessary steps to restore American power.

 Open opponents of Windrip, led by Senator Trowbridge, form an organization called the New Underground (named after the Underground Railroad), helping dissidents escape to Canada and distributing anti-Windrip propaganda.
 One recruit to the New Underground is Doremus Jessup, a Fort Beulah, Vermont newspaper editor who is a traditional liberal and an opponent of both corporatism and communism, the latter being suppressed by Windrip's administration.
 Jessup's participation in the organization results in the publication of The Vermont Vigilance, a periodical in which he writes editorials decrying Windrip's abuses of power.

 Doremus' family suffers from their resistance to Windrip.
 Doremus' son-in-law, Fowler Greenhill, a doctor, resists aristocratic military judge Effingham Swan, who then has him killed.
-Greenhill's wife spirited wife Mary, Doremus' elder daughter, becomes depressed, but eventually gets her revenge by becoming a military pilot and suicide-attacking Swan's plane, killing herself and Swan and his entourage.
+Greenhill's spirited wife Mary, Doremus' elder daughter, becomes depressed, but eventually gets her revenge by becoming a military pilot and suicide-attacking Swan's plane, killing herself and Swan and his entourage.

 Meanwhile, Doremus' son Philip joins the Corpo regime as a military judge himself, to his father's dismay.
 Doremus' wife Emma shows only limp opposition to the Corpos, unlike Lorinda Pike, Doremus' secret lover and a local feminist/social activist, who fights Windrip tooth and nail.
 However, the Underground transfers her to other posts far away from Doremus, so the two regretfully part, though they re-encounter from time to time.